paulyuk/functions/ai/text_summarization/dotnet/function_app/README.md

 func start
 ```
 2) Open Storage Explorer, Storage Accounts -> Emulator -> Blob Containers -> and create a container `test-samples-trigger` if it does not already exists
-3) Copy any .txt document file with text into the `test-samples-output` container
+3) Copy any .txt document file with text into the `test-samples-trigger` container

 You will see AI analysis happen in the Terminal standard out.
-The analysis will be saved in a .txt file in the `` blob container.
+The analysis will be saved in a .txt file in the `test-samples-output` blob container.